mdn/content/files/en-us/web/css/css_media_queries/using_media_queries/index.md

 ### Inverting a query's meaning

 The `not` keyword inverts the meaning of a single media query.
+For example...INCLUDE THE DESCRIPTION OF THE SINGLE MEDIA QUERY "NOT" EXAMPLE CURRENTLY AT THE BOTTOM OF THE SECTION, HERE

+EXAMPLE CODE HERE

-It only negates the specific media query it is applied to, negating the _entire_ media query.
-This means it will not apply to every media query in a comma-separated list of media queries.
-Rather, each `not` applies to the single query in the comma-separated list of media queries, applying to all the features within that single query.
+Note that `not` only negates the specific media query it is applied to — in a comma-separated list of media queries, each `not` applies to the single query it is contained within, applying to all the features within that single query.
+For example NOW DESCRIBE A COMMA-SEPARATED LIST EXAMPLE WITH A SINGLE NOT, TO SHOW WHAT YOU MEAN

+EXAMPLE CODE HERE

 To negate a single feature within a media query, use `not()`.
 The `not()` functional notation logical operator encompassing a media feature negates only that feature within the query.